EGS-Tourist-Guide/PointsOfInterest/README.md

 If there are no input arguments, default POI's will be displayed.

-The output will be a list of POI's with the following information (id, name, location and description are mandatory):
+The output will be a list of POI's with the following information (id, name, location, description and category are mandatory):
   - id
   - name
   - latitude
   - longitude
   - location name
   - description
+  - openingHours
+  - schedule
   - capacity
   - price range
   - thumbnail